DavidsDatabase/Bostons-BlueBikes/README.md

 Based on the analysis, we recommend the following actions:

 - Implement a seasonal or yearly subscription, or a cheaper monthly price range to entice more customers to becoming members.
-- Increase the number of bikes and/or docking stations at the most popular stations to attract even more riders.
+- Increase the number of bikes and/or docking stations at the more popular stations to attract even more riders.

 ### Complimentary Visualization